 Myth #1: You need to be techy to set one up

 Only the IT department or tech geeks know how to set up a VPN, right?
 Not at all!
-Private Tunnel provides you with an easy download, simple UI, and sleek experience getting setup.
+Private Tunnel provides you with an easy download, simple UI, and sleek setup experience.
 It’s one of the easiest VPNs to use, and you can download the right service for any device.
 We make it simple for you to access the best security and privacy available.
 Our security-conscious developers and team members always have your internet privacy at the heart of everything they do.

 Myth #2: You can get one for free

-The VPN market may look endless with all of the options.
-It’s littered with free choices, so obviously you can get one for free, right?
-Wrong!
-If a business offers you a service for free, you become the product.
+100% free VPNs (not to be confused with freemium, which is often totally legit) are a myth.
+If a business offers you a service for free, and there are no options to upgrade to a paid subscription or service, you often become the product.
 They use you to make money.
-A free VPN makes money by injecting ads into your browsing (after scrutinizing your online traffic), or turning around and selling your data to a third-party.
-When you use Private Tunnel, you are the consumer, not the product.
+A totally “free” VPN makes money by injecting ads into your browsing (after scrutinizing your online traffic), or turning around and selling your data to a third-party.
+And those aren’t even the worst possibilities!
+A lot of these so-called “free” VPN services are run by cybercriminals, so using one of those services could mean you are inadvertently handing your sensitive data right over to the very bad guys you are trying to avoid.
+Private Tunnel is a trusted and verified personal VPN service, and when you use Private Tunnel, you are the consumer, not the product.
 We provide you with excellent 24/7 support, and we make sure to keep the security frequently updated.
 We answer to you as our consumer, not to advertisers or the highest paying bidders!

 Myth #3: VPNs are only used by hackers and cybercriminals

 Our mission is to connect your world securely by providing a more safe and secure experience online.
-Now that you know these myths about VPN, help share the realities with friends and coworkers.
-Spread the word about privacy and security.
+Now that you have a better understanding of VPN connections and know the most common VPN myths, help share the realities with friends, family and coworkers.
+Spread the word about privacy and security!